Welcome to Mrs. Szalay’s Web Page!

 - Proofreading sentences and identifying and correcting errors

-We do a math lesson for our unit EVERDAY!
-Your child will also be bringing homework home nightly (purple page).
+We do a math lesson from our unit EVERDAY!
+Your child will also be bringing homework home weekly (Sent home Monday and due on Thursday).

-We practice example problems in our math activity books daily, so sometimes these will come home too in order to serve as examples to help with homework.
+We practice example problems in our math notebooks daily, so sometimes these will come home too in order to serve as examples to help with homework.

-If you find your child is struggling, please encourage him/her to bring their activity book home nightly to serve as a reference.
+If you find your child is struggling, please encourage him/her to bring the notebook home nightly to serve as a reference.

-We will be using the ReadyGEN curriculum this year, as well as other short stories and novels.
+We will be using the ReadyGEN curriculum this year, which consists of short stories and novels.
 Ready GEN compliments the Daily 5 model.
 We will have whole class lessons, as well as small group lessons, read to self, reading with partners, listening to stories that model reading fluency, and word work (vocabulary and DOL).

 Reading and writing journals will be used to help students practice essential reading comprehension and vocabulary and convention skills.